Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Results

-\paragraph{Results} We begin by presenting our results for standard room temperature (296~K) and compare with experiments, in \autoref{fig:PBvsM}.
-In \autoref{tab:gamma}, we give the $\gamma$ values for all transitions ($|m|\leq 50$), for \ce{He-CO2} and \ce{H2-CO2} collisions, at room temperature (296 K).
-For collisions with He, we use the full, non-RPA values for $|m|\leq 24$ and the RPA values for $|m|>24$ (See \autoref{fig:flowcomput}, section \ref{sec:pbps_theory}, and \citet{Faure:2013aa}).
-Similarly, for collisions with \ce{H2}, we present full, non-RPA results (called `full' results) for $|m|\leq 24$ and the RPA values for $|m|>24$, for collisions with para-\ce{H2}.
-Once scaled (see next paragraph), the main difference stems from the different slope of $\gamma(|m|)$ function, which is anyhow replaced by the non-RPA values for this range of $|m|$ values.

-\paragraph{Scaling} In principle, the theoretical and experimental values of $\gamma$ should be compared directly, with \emph{no scaling whatsoever}.
-Doing so, the ratio $\epsilon =\text{theory/experiment}$ for the computations, at $T=296$~K, $|m=|24|$ are: \textit{(i)} He collision, for the experimental data of \cite{Hendaoui2025}, $\epsilon(\ce{He})=1.18$ (no approximation) and $\epsilon(\ce{He})=1.08$ (RPA approx.); \textit{(ii)} H$_2$ collisions, for the experimental data of \cite{hanson2014}, $\epsilon(\ce{H2})= 0.97$ (no approximation) $\epsilon(\ce{H2})=1.04$ (RPA).
-Note that both RPA values are largely within the $\pm 10\%$ precision needed for the accurate modeling of planetary atmospheres, \citep{Niraula2022, Niraula2023, Wiesenfeld:2025aa}.
-The 18\% error of the full \ce{CO2-He} computation is difficult to understand at this level, and may reflect numerical non-convergence of elastic cross sections.
+\paragraph{Results} \emph{Without need for any empirical scaling}, the present calculations reproduce the experimental measurements on an absolute scale, both in terms of temperature (or collision energy) and in the magnitude of the broadening coefficients.

-\paragraph{Fits} We fit all pressure broadening coefficients variation with the temperature spanning from 100 K to 800 K. Initially, we fit a linear power law (also known as Single Power Law, henceforth SPL), parametrized as:
+\paragraph{Fits} We fit the temperature dependence of all pressure broadening coefficients over the range 40--800 K. Initially, we fit a linear power law (also known as Single Power Law, henceforth SPL), parametrized as:

-where $\gamma_{|m|}(T_0)$ denotes the pressure broadening at the standard reference temperature of 296 K. However, to capture the behavior of pressure broadening over a wide range of temperature to the requirement of the precision of 10\% \citep{Niraula2023}, a Double Power Law (henceforth, DPL) is often required, as was discussed in the \citet{stolarczyk2020} and as can be seen in \autoref{fig:temperatureDependence}.
+where $\gamma_{|m|}(T_0)$ denotes the pressure broadening at the standard reference temperature of 296 K. However, to capture the behavior of pressure broadening over a wide range of temperature to the requirement of the precision of 10\% \citep{Wiesenfeld:2025aa}, a Double Power Law (henceforth, DPL) is often prescribed, as was discussed in the \citet{stolarczyk2020} and as can be seen in \autoref{fig:temperatureDependence}.
 We use the same formulation as Eq.
 12 from \citet{stolarczyk2020}: